dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

         - single point of failure
         - central node may be overloaded (hotspot)
 - ring heartbeating
-    - circular doublly linked list
+    - circular doubly linked list
     - pros
         - no single point of failure
         - no hotspot